aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

 In this lab, you will be guided through the following task:

-- Create a bucket.
+- Create a bucket and a folder.
-- Upload files to the bucket.
+- Upload files to the bucket folder.
+- Copy the OCID of your compartment.
-- Create a Pre-Authenticated Request.
+- Create a dynamic group.
+- Write policies for the dynamic group.
 - Set up a vector store.
 - Perform a vector search.